NOAA-GFDL/fre-workflows/for-developers.md

 # Configuration Settings

 `fre-workflows` has primarily been developed and tested on PPAN.
-The following are guidelines for developing on **PPAN**:
+The following are guidelines for developing on **PPAN**.

 ## Cylc User settings

 The path to the Cylc binary must be added to your `$PATH` environment variable first.
 This can be done by modifying your PATH in your bash_profile as follows:

 ```
 > cat /home/First.Last/.bash_profile